Small-scale farmers in Nigeria make up 80% of farmers and produce 90% of agricultural output.

 Amina is collaborating with her community to build climate resilience through beekeeping.

-Will you Collaborate for Climate?
-Donate 2-30th April and get your donation matched.
+Will you help us Pollinate Progress?
+Donate 2-9th December and get your donation matched.
 One donation, double the impact.

 1. Beekeeping is an effective tool for climate-resilient agriculture